Posted on Sept 9th, 2019 | By WayKen Rapid Manufacturing

 However, let's imagine that you've ordered custom prototype lights for your Lexus.
 No one will have the same lights and what's more, you can participate in the design and make them as fancy as you wish, add light guides, for instance.
 Customization is that way.
 You can make any object to be unique or modify it to be that way.

 The Result Fits You Perfectly

 Modern custom manufacturers can fit any product for you perfectly.
 Just look at 3D-scanning technologies.
-They allow the engineers to take your measurements in a matter of minutes and fit the designed part to fit perfectly, whether it is your foot, an installation hole for a car light or a prosthetic.
+They allow the engineers to take your measurements in a matter of minutes and fit the designed part to fit perfectly, whether it is your foot, and installation hole for a car light, or a prosthetic.

 Rapid Product Development Makes Automated Lines Less Efficient

 When mass production was first introduced, you could make one automated line and manufacture the same model for years to come.
 Modern society wants more.
 A new iPhone is issued every year, a new car modification every couple of years or so.
 There is just no more time for designing and manufacturing complex mass production lines.
 The industry needs rapid prototypes, rapid manufacturing, flexible equipment and a greater deal of customization to satisfy even the most demanding customer.

 The Newest Technologies Are All Aimed at Custom Prototypes Development

 As we know, modern industry develops at a tremendous rate.
 New techniques and equipment appear to increase the efficiency of manufacturing according to the wishes of the customers.
 And what do we see from this analysis?
 The unmistakable trend towards custom prototyping, individual orders, small-batch manufacturing of highly customized products.
 The proof of that trend is visible in the recently invented and perfected manufacturing techniques.
 The majority of them relate to flexible, rapid prototyping methods, rapid machining manufacturing.
 Generally, each method is aimed at increasing the customization of the product the consumer will get.